PigeonF/containers/README.md

   If you have a need for additional architectures, feel free to [open a pull request], or [an issue].

+[^buildkit-arch]: &ZeroWidthSpace;
+  The same architectures as the upstream image.

 [open a pull request]: https://github.com/PigeonF/containers/pulls
 [an issue]: https://github.com/PigeonF/containers/issues